browserengineering/book/book/browsersandweb.md

 The browser ecosystem
 =====================

-Browsers have a unique character in that they are _not proprietary_ - no company controls the APIs of the web and there are multiple independent implementations.
+Browsers have a unique character in that they are _not proprietary_---no company controls the APIs of the web and there are multiple independent implementations.
 In addition, it turned out that over time almost all of the code became open-source and developed by a very wide array of people and entities.
 As a